 vi.
 Cranial sutures are jammed

 These patterns are what are looked for when manual muscle testing.
 Not only do the patterns show up when there is an imbalance, they also present in the order that your body needs them to be fixed.
 As a result the corrections made are more effective and longer lasting.
-It can be likened to unpeeling an onion…once one correction is made the body will reveal another and another until all compensations are corrected.
-Through this process Dr. Miller can identify the root cause of your symptoms and work to correct the driver of the symptoms, resulting in faster and longer-lasting relief.
+It can be likened to unpeeling an onion...once one correction is made the body will reveal another and another until all compensations are corrected.
+Once the compensations are corrected and you are feeling relief, corrective exercises are introduced into the treatments.
+By integrating new movement patterns into your life, you will experience longer- lasting relief.
+Especially since your current movement patterns are most likely contributing to your symptoms.

 Dr. Miller works with people of all ages experiencing one or more of the following conditions: